Chi-O/heart-disease-eda/README.md

 ## Authors:

-Chioma Okechukwu - Chi-O
+Chioma Okechukwu - `Chi-O`

-Krishna Patel - kptg0
+Krishna Patel - `kptg0`

-William Dolan - Will-Dolan-VI
+William Dolan - `Will-Dolan-VI`

 ## Introduction:

-This is our analysis of a dataset about patients that suffered from heart failure.
+This is our Exploratory Data Analysis on a dataset of patients that suffered from heart disease.

-The dataset (which can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/) and on Kaggle [here](https://www.kaggle.com/fedesoriano/heart-failure-prediction)) is a combination of several datasets from America, Hungary, Switzerland and Germany and has a total of 918 records.
-The records include patient data such as sex, blood pressure and cholesterol for example, as well as whether the patient suffered from any heart disease.
+The dataset, sourced [here](https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/)is a combination of several datasets from patients from America, Hungary, Switzerland and Germany, containing a total of 918 records.
+The data include patient's information such as age, sex, blood pressure and cholesterol level and records whether the patient suffered from heart disease.

-In our analysis, we use the information in the dataset to try to answer questions about the frequency and effects of heart disease.
-We also look into the frequency and relationships of different causes of chest pain.
+In our analysis, we drew insight from the data to answer questions on which factors contribute to heart disease, and any relationship between the various factors.
+For instance, "are older patients more likely to have higher levels of cholesterol?"
+Another question we explored was the prevalence and relationships of different causes of chest pain.
-We chose these questions in particular because they may represent causes of or ways to identify heart disease.
-Answers to these questions may help identify people with, or at risk of getting heart disease.
+Our primary motivation behind these questions was to allow for early detection of heart disease.
+In answering our questions, we hope to present ways to identify individuals who may show signs of, or are at risk of getting heart disease.

 ## Discussion: